Adelina Thaçi

-Adelina Thaçi (born May 31, 1980) is an Albanian-Kosovar singer and vocal teacher.
+Adelina Thaçi (born 31 May, 1980) is a Kosovar singer and vocal teacher who predominantly sings in Albanian.

 Biography

-Adelina Thaçi was born on May 31, 1980, to Rasim Thaçi (born 13 July 1949) - (March 26, 2021), one of the most popular Kosovar comedians and a to a doctor mother and part-time singer, Shukrie Thaçi (born 10 December 1957).
-She was born in Prishtina, the capital of the Republic of Kosovo, then part of SFR Yugoslavia.
+Adelina Thaçi was born on 31 May 1980, to Rasim Thaçi (1949–2021), one of the most popular Kosovar comedians and to a doctor mother and part-time singer, Shukrie Thaçi (born 10 December 1957).
+She was born in Pristina, the capital of the Republic of Kosovo, then part of SFR Yugoslavia.
 She started working with music after being registered at a musical high school in her hometown.
 A few years later, in 1998 she released her first album "Liri e jete pa lote".
 In 2001 she released "Shko" (Go), penned by Alfred Kaçinari, which became an instant hit.
 Since then, she was very active in the Albanian music industry.
-In 2002 releases the album Te Pres and in 2003 released the music video "Komsi Komsa" with "Tormatoprodukcija.
+In 2002 releases the album Te Pres and in 2003 released the music video "Komsi Komsa".

 She made a big return in September 2013 when she entered Kënga Magjike with "Po u mërzite" (If you're sad).
 She dedicated the song to young people with special needs.

 Personal life

-In 2011 she married Bardhyl Meta, and gave birth to a baby girl named Fiona in January 2012.
+In 2010 she married Bardhyl Meta, and gave birth to a baby girl in January 2012.
 She temporarily withdrew from music to spend more time with her daughter.